8 reasons why videoconferencing isn't great for your business or wellbeing

 Cytonn Photography N95vmlxqm2i Unsplash 1024x684

 Why do companies usually go on-site to meet potential clients or customers?
 It’s to build the in-person relationships that will ultimately decide and define who they close a deal with, and who they don’t.
-In fact, feel that most deals and important decisions just can’t be made online.
+In fact, 60% of business travelers feel that most deals and important decisions just can’t be made online.
 It’s about establishing trust and creating a feeling of having great customer service that can turn a potential business relationship into a lucrative one.
 It’s more than just about the meeting or videoconference itself—it’s also about the social aspect that comes right before and right after.
 Whether it’s a coffee, a formal lunch, or just a simple conversation about the weather the first time you meet, these small interactions are what build a foundation of trust for your business relationship.

 As the world starts to open up again, you can bet that companies will start sending sales representatives back out on the road.
 If your competitor starts doing that and you don’t, then chances are they’re going to land the deal.
 Why?
 It’s simple—the customer will feel that they’re the better option because they’ve taken the time and dedication to come and see them in person.